abhinit75/abhinit75/README.md

 What I'm Up To:

-🌱 I am a Software Engineering Intern @VTS - working in the PropTech sector.
+🌱 I am a Software Engineering Intern @CapitalOne - prev Software Engineer @VTS, Technical Product Manager @UserVitals

 👯 I’m looking to collaborate with other content creators, entrepreneurs and investors!